5 Best Putting Mats in Golf (2025 Recap)

 - Visual aids: Markings on the mat help with alignment and starting your putt on the correct line.

-- Suitable for all skill levels: Ideal for beginners and advanced players looking to refine their putting skills.
+- Suitable for all skill levels: Ideal whether you're a beginner or advanced golfer.

 Cons

-- Limited speed variety: The surface replicates slower green speeds and might not suit those practicing for faster courses.
+- Limited speed variety: The surface replicates slower green speeds and won't help a ton if you play on slick greens.

 - Breaking balls take time to master: It may take some practice to adjust to the feel and behavior of the breaking balls.